thacherT1D/webdevstuff/Q4/journaling.desc.md

 ## What's the point?

 The goal behind journaling is to **give yourself the data you need to make better practice decisions**.
+If you develop good [metacognition](https://quickleft.com/blog/learn-best-developer/) about how you learn best, you will set yourself up for a lifetime of success in programming!

 Learning more complicated algorithms, data structures and object-oriented programming can feel hard.
 If you are doing it right, you'll constantly be pushing your boundaries and it may be hard to maintain perspective and/or motivation.
 You may stubbornly stay in a rathole (way past your zone of proximal development) for hours, or you may avoid hard problems and just do things you are good at all day.